We are rolling out our first-ever internship program in !

 We pay competitively because we want to hire the best people and we want our teammates to be focused on helping Sourcegraph succeed, not worrying about paying bills.
 Internships will be paid and follow the same logic as our standard Compensation Philosophy.

-Our interns will use Rippling to track and report their daily and weekly hours for payroll.
+Our interns use Rippling to track and report their daily and weekly hours for payroll.
 Our Tech Ops team will help each intern get set up and trained on Rippling during the first week of the internship program.

 - 🎧 Desk Set Up